joshbuchea/HEAD/README.md

 **Note:** These meta tags require the `itemscope` and `itemtype` attributes to be added to the `<html>` tag.

 - 📖 [Getting Started - schema.org](https://schema.org/docs/gs.html)
-- 🛠 Test your page with the [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/)
+- 🛠 Test your page with the [Rich Results Test](https://search.google.com/test/rich-results)

 ### Pinterest